 - On weaning day, give a few pieces of kibble or a couple small treats, but do not feed full meals, only water.
 This is important in halting milk production.

-- The next day, give her a quarter of her pre-pregnancy intake; the next day half; and the next, three quarters.
+- The next day, give them a quarter of her pre-pregnancy intake; the next day half; and the next, three quarters.

-- By the fifth day, she should be back to her regular diet, although you may increase it for females that have lost weight during pregnancy until they regain their weight.
+- By the fifth day, they should be back to her regular diet, although you may increase it for females that have lost weight during pregnancy until they regain their weight.